ReiCode28/React-Resume/README.md

 - Express
 - Bootstrap

-App is work in progress and will later be deployed on Heroku.
+App is work in progress and will later be deployed on Netlify.